christopher-besch/homepage/src/articles/15_docker_cron/docker_cron.md

 ```

 You only need one docker_cron container for the entire host.
-Then all you have to do is place the `entrypoint.sh` file next to the `docker-compose.yml`.
+Then all you have to do is place this `entrypoint.sh` file next to the `docker-compose.yml`.
 ```bash
 #!/bin/bash